SocketDotTech/socket-plugs/script/deploy/super-token/README.md

 ### PROJECT SETUP

-- Clone the Repo and checkout to branch `deployments-supertoken`
+- Clone the Repo and checkout to branch `looks-supertoken`
 - Install dependencies: `yarn`
+- Install contract dependencies: `forge install`
 - Environment variables: copy `.env.example` to `.env` and fill in the needed RPCs.
 Rest can be ignored.
 Also update `SOCKET_SIGNER_KEY` and `SOCKET_OWNER_ADDRESS`.
 - Compile: `yarn build`